SACET

 Ethics:

-• Using their knowledge and skill for the enhancement of human welfare.
+• Use knowledge and skill for enhancement of human welfare.

-• Being honest and impartial and serving with fidelity their clients (including employers) and the public.
+• Be honest and impartial and serve with fidelity their clients (including employers) and the public.

-• Striving to increase the competence and prestige of the engineering profession.
+• Strive to increase competence and prestige of the engineering profession.

 1. Practice total quality management to ensure student-centered teaching-learning processes.

-2. Ensure academic excellence with 100% pass in University Examinations.
+2. Ensure academic excellence with high pass rates in university examinations.

-4. Conduct programs on personality development, add-on skills, entrepreneurship, ethics, and co-/extra-curricular events.
+4. Conduct programs on personality development, entrepreneurship, and co-/extra-curricular activities.

-5. Enhance MOUs with industries for institute–industry interaction, placements, projects, training and technology transfer.
+5. Enhance MOUs with industries for placements, projects and training.

-6. Undertake consultancy and sponsored research with research organizations, government entities, industries and alumni.
+6. Undertake consultancy and sponsored research with external organizations.

-7. Foster harmonious relationships among management, faculty and students for a congenial academic environment.
+7. Foster harmonious relationships among management, faculty and students.

 Long-term Goals: